steelpuxnastik/SHINSANWASWITCH/README.md

 DIY-friendly photointerrupter microswitch/lamp holder 2-in-1 for generic 100mm Chinese arcade buttons.
 Enables an OBSA-LHSXF+OBSA-100UMQ-like setup at low cost with generic parts.

+## Updates
+- Now we are corrently working on SHINSANWASWITCH update version 1.1 with some optimizations that needs to be verified, so now everything is divided into two parts: v1 and v1.1 .
+If you want corrently stable version - use everything that named "v1".
+Version 1.1 has some optimizations in body of SHINSANWASWITCH and possibility to make different variants of PCB to make with possibility to make one-layered-board at home (if you have anought skill).
+More info here:  https://www.projectdiva.net/community/threads/shinsanwaswitch-blog-of-creating-diy-analog-of-obsa-lhsxf-ln.2325/page-2#post-18644

 ## Parts list

 ### Electrical

-- PCB: 1x `shinsanwaswitch_PCB` **1mm thickness** (KiCad 5.99+ (5.99.0-11575-g46338403e7), release build required for exporting Gerber files or take Gerber files archive in `Gerber/shinsanwaswitch.zip` or very soon I'll make and upload updated version of SHINSANWASWITCH with possibility of more comfortable making one-layered-board by yourself at home if you have anough instruments and skill)
+- PCB: 1x `shinsanwaswitch_PCB` 1mm thickness (KiCad 5.99+ (5.99.0-11737-gca42f31bb5), release build required for exporting Gerber files or take Gerber files archive in `Gerber/shinsanwaswitch_v1.zip`)
   - C1: Generic 0.1uF through hole ceramic capacitor.
   - D1: `NSI45020AT1G`.
   - J1: `S5B-PH-K-S` or equivalent.